Port Forwarding and Tunneling

 Remember restart the service:

-httptunnel (hts)
+httptunnel (hts)¶

-server which has an easily installation.
+hts is a the httptunnel server which has an easily installation.

-but the configuration is established by parameters.
+The use is similar a rinetd but the configuration is established by parameters.

 Plink is a windows based command line port forwarding tool based on the PuTTY project.
 Same as SSH has local, remote and dynamic port forwarding.